Tips on talking to your teen about peer pressure. The best way to do it to create open ended conversations in a non confrontational manner.

 I know you don’t want to do it but you really need to be talking to your teen about peer pressure.
 They ARE encountering it, probably on a daily basis.
 If you’ve tried sitting them down one on one without distractions and trying to get them to be honest with you about what they’re being faced with, you may not get much information.
 Here are a few ways to get your teen to talk to you more openly.
 Special thanks goes out to stop medicine abuse for sponsoring this post.

-Talking to your teen about peer pressure is tough.
+Talking to your teen about peer pressure

 I think I do have a pretty open relationship with my teenager daughter.
 She’s much more open with me than I ever was with my own parents.
 I call that a win in my book.